microsoft/api-guidelines/azure/Guidelines.md

 :warning: **YOU SHOULD NOT** return properties of a polymorphic type that are not defined for the api-version specified in the request.

 <a name="json-polymorphism-arrays"></a>
-:warning: **YOU SHOULD NOT** specify a polymorphic type as the type of an array property.
+:warning: **YOU SHOULD NOT** have a property whose value is an array of polymorphic objects.

 ## Common API Patterns